lizwhales/Super-Hop/README.md

 4. Composite the results of 1 to 3.
 5. Apply fog (based on the distance from the player to the object)

 In the second pass the object outline is created with the fog also being calculated to ensure the outline does not stand out in the fog.
-This pass has limitations as the outline can affect other objects, which may produce some visual bugs for the player.

 In the third pass the shadow of the object is cast to the scene.

-#### Glow Shader
+### Glow Shader
 ```
 – Shader
 ./Assets/Shaders/CameraGlowShader.shader